rpede/MobileProgramming24/_flutter_basics/layouts.md

 ### GridView

-If a scrollable grid then [GridView](https://api.flutter.dev/flutter/widgets/GridView-class.html) is the widget to use.
+If want a scrollable grid then [GridView](https://api.flutter.dev/flutter/widgets/GridView-class.html) is the widget to use.

-Among other things, it is perfect fit for creating a gallery or product catalog.
+Among other things, it is a perfect fit for creating a gallery or product catalog.

 <iframe width="560" height="315"
   src="https://www.youtube-nocookie.com/embed/bLOtZDTm4H8?si=ZAjBlTsh7kNH5kvt"